-In order to apply this default approach, a minimal amount of information is necessary; only category 1 and 2 stocks in Category 1 and those Category 2 stocks with a quantitative assessment of estimated biomass can be managed in this way.
-For stocks with inadequate information to apply this approach, the Council will strive to develop the information necessary to estimate biomass and employ this harvest control mechanism if needed
+In order to apply this default approach, a minimal amount of information is necessary; only Category 1 and 2 stocks with a quantitative assessment of estimated biomass can be managed in this way.
+For stocks with inadequate information to apply this approach, the Council will strive to develop the information necessary to estimate biomass and employ this harvest control mechanism if needed.